borti4938/n64adv2_fw/README.md

 From this point on you should be able to build the application project.
 With the shortcut _Ctrl + F9_ (or just _F9_) you can create initialization files with the _mem\_init\_generate_ target.

+If the build fails with an error in elf2dat line 2 under Windows (_cannot find /bin/sh_pl.sh_), you have to create an environment variable with following properties.
+- name: _WSLENV_
+- value: _SPOC\_KIT\_NIOS2/p
+After logging out and logging in into your account, the build should work.

 By default, certain constants are placed in the user flash memory.
 However, during development this is not always wanted and somehow annoying during development.
 The following steps initiates the linker to place those constants in the BRAM memory, which consumes a bit more BRAM resources.